paymill/paymill-documentation/guides/paypal/activating-paypal.html.md

 ### 1. PAYMILL account

-If you don’t have a PAYMILL account yet don’t worry.
+If you don't have a PAYMILL account yet don’t worry.
 Creating one is easy.
 The process is described in the [Getting Started](/guides/introduction/getting-started) guide.

 If you need more information about how to get your PAYMILL account live, you can also go to the [Your Account](/guides/introduction/your-account) section.